yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 > > - In the layer browser, select **OpenStreetMap.Mapnik**.
 > > - Your colleague can add the GeoJSON URL by clicking **+** → **New Vector Layer** → **Add GeoJSON Layer** → pasting the provided URL.
 > > - You can find their cursor on the map.
 > > - Click on your colleague's icon in the top right corner to activate **Follow Mode**.
-Your screen will follow their movements and edits in real-time.
+Your screen will follow their movements and edits in real time.
 > >
 > {: .solution}
 {: .question}